jemmenegger/gencg_h2501/week03.md

 # Week 3 – Deconstructing a 3D Time-Object

-## Exploration & Experimentation
+## Exploration and Experimentation

-This week's theme of time as a parameter immediately brought a clear idea to my mind: a physical, mechanical clock.
-I wanted to move away from 2D and dive into `WEBGL` to create a 3D object that reacted to time.
+The theme of time immediately gave me the idea of a physical, mechanical clock.
+I decided to move away from 2D and use `WEBGL` to create a 3D object that reacts to time.

-My concept was a "flipping cube" clock, where different units of time would control different axes of rotation:
-* **Seconds:** For every second, the cube spins 90 degrees around its Y-axis (a "world spin").
-* **Minutes:** When the seconds roll over, the cube flips 90 degrees on its X-axis (a "nodding" motion).

-I had a clear vision for the *behavior* and *aesthetic* (glowing, holographic, smooth motion), but I knew the 3D math to make it work would be very difficult, especially attaching text to the moving faces.

-I used AI assistance to help generate the complex code based on my detailed idea.
-My goal was then to deconstruct this code, understand its core components, and learn from how it was pieced together.
-I focused on understanding the *logic* of the animation, the rendering, and the timing, even if the complex trigonometry for the text projection was still a "black box."

-*(My final 3D cube clock.
-Seconds spin the cube left/right, while minutes flip it forward.)*
+My concept was a "flipping cube" where different time units control different axes.
+Seconds make the cube spin 90 degrees around the Y-axis, while minutes make it flip on the X-axis.
+I knew the 3D math and text projection would be very difficult, so I used AI to generate the code based on my detailed description.
+My goal was to deconstruct the result and understand the logic behind the animation and rendering.

 <iframe src="content/week03/embed1.html" width="100%" height="600" frameborder="no"></iframe>

-## Influences & References
+## Influences and References

-While I guided the AI on the final aesthetic, my core inspiration came from several places:
+While I guided the final look, my inspiration came from a mix of mechanical and digital sources:

-* **Split-Flap Displays:** The main idea is based on old-school mechanical "flip clocks" (or Solari boards) from train stations.
-I wanted to capture that feeling of a physical object "ticking" over to reveal new information.
+* **Split-Flap Displays:** I wanted the feeling of old-school mechanical "flip clocks" found in train stations, where the object physically ticks to reveal new info.
-* **Holographic UI Aesthetics:** The glowing `emissiveMaterial`, `blendMode(ADD)`, and the monospaced `SourceCodePro` font are all inspired by fictional sci-fi and holographic user interfaces.
+* **Holographic UI:** The glowing materials and monospaced font were inspired by sci-fi holographic interfaces.
-* **"Juicy" Animation Principles:** The use of `lerp()` to create the smooth, easing motion is a key principle in game development to make animations feel physical and satisfying, rather than instant and robotic.
+* **"Juicy" Animation:** I used game development principles like `lerp()` to make the motion feel smooth and heavy instead of instant and robotic.

 ## Algorithmic Thinking

-My learning this week was focused on reading the generated code and identifying the key "building blocks" of the system.
-I was able to isolate and understand these simple, powerful concepts:
+My learning this week focused on reading the generated code and identifying the key building blocks.
+I was able to isolate the core logic that drives the clock.

-**1. The "Tick" Logic:**
+**The "Tick" Logic**
-This is the brain of the clock.
-Instead of just running on `second()`, it checks *when the second changes*.
-I learned this is a much more robust way to trigger an event once.
+Instead of just checking the current second, the code checks *when the second changes*.
+This is a robust way to trigger an animation exactly once per tick.

 ```js
 // Check if the second has just changed